|

 Spring is an incredibly intense time for us.
 Four full time

-and three part time seasonal employees are hired each year
+and two part time seasonal employees are hired each year

 to get all the work done.
 Some of these employees have worked